p-lange/Clockworld/Rules/INJURIES.md

 ## INJURIES
-Throughout play, Players and Threats alike will suffer Injuries.
-Injuries come in three grades of severity: Mild, Serious, and Critical.
-The more serious the Injury, the more debilitating it is and the more likely you are to go into Shock and die (see below).
+Throughout play, Your character will suffer Injuries.
+[I think maybe we don't need to talk about threat injuries here.
+We're telling the players how to play the game. - Daniel] Injuries come in three degrees of severity: Mild, Serious, and Critical.
+The higher the degree of the Injury, the more likely your character will go into Shock and die (see Going into Shock below).

-A Player can suffer from (7) total Injuries without dying - that 8th Injury means death.
-There are (4) Mild Injury slots, (2) Serious, and (1) Critical.
-Once all the Injury boxes are filled of one type, any further Injuries of that type are filled in to the next most severe Injury boxes.
-Regardless of what the Injury Roll result said, the box that is filled in is what the severity of the Injury becomes.
+There are seven total injury slots: (4) Mild, (2) Serious, and (1) Critical.
+Once a character has 4 mild injuries, any further mild injury results are marked as serious injuries.
+Once a character has 2 serious inuries, any further serious injuries are marked as critical injuries.
+Once a character has a critical injuy, any further critical injuries kill that character.

 >*For example, Mudo has taken quite a beating, having taken (4) Mild Injuries from thugs in a bar brawl.
 A thug punches him again, inflicting another Mild Injury.
-However, since there are no more spots for Mild Injuries, it fills in a Serious Injury slot on his sheet, and he'll need to start making Shock Checks just like if he had suffered an actual Serious Injury.*
+However, since there are no more slots for Mild Injuries, it fills in a Serious Injury slot on his sheet, and he'll need to start making Shock Checks just like if he had suffered an actual Serious Injury.*

+[Are there types of injuries that we need to describe?
+What does it mean to have a broken limb, etc.?
+Where will you talk about how to determine and describe injuries to players?- Daniel]

 ## Mild Injuries
-Scrapes, flesh wounds, bruises, and minor cuts - these are all instances of a Mild Injury.
-Being Mildly Injured doesn't have any negative effects, but suffer too many such Injuries and you can still die.
+Scrapes, flesh wounds, bruises, and minor cuts.
+A mild inury does not directly affect your character.
 #### Recovering from Mild Injuries
-With nothing but a few scraps of cloth and one minute, you recover from all of your Mild Injuries, patching and bandaging them up.
+With one minute of unimpeded rest, your character recovers from all mild injuries.

 ## Serious Injuries
-Gashes, lacerations, bleeding cuts, and badly sprained or even broken limbs - Serious Injuries are dangerous and potentially life-threatening.
-Being Seriously Injured can cause you to pass out in a matter of minutes, or even die.
+Gashes, lacerations, bleeding cuts, and badly sprained or even broken limbs.
+When Seriously Injured, your character goes into shock and you must make Endure Rank Checks every minute.
-#### Recovering from Serioues Injuries
+#### Recovering from Serious Injuries
-After two nights of Rest, or one night of Medical Rest, such as bandaging, splints, and stiches, your Serious Injuries are removed.
+After two nights of Rest, or one night of Medical Rest - such as bandaging, splints, and stiches - your character recovers from their Serious Injuries.

 ## Critical Injuries
-Gut shots, gushing wounds, and severed limbs - Critical Injuries are a matter of life or death.
-Without immediate attention, being Critically Injured are very likely to result in death via bleeding out, internal damage, or trauma.
+Gut shots, gushing wounds, and severed limbs.
+When critically injured, your character goes into shock and you must make Endure Rank Checks at the end of evvery player turn.
 #### Recovering from Critical Injuries
-After 10 nights of Rest, or 5 days of Medical Rest, you recover from your Critical Injuries.
+After 10 nights of Rest, or 5 days of Medical Rest, your character recovers from their Critical Injury.

-**Instant Death -** If you suffer a Critical Injury to a Vulnerable spot on your body, you are killed immediately.
+**Instant Death -** If your charcacter suffers a Critical Injury to a Vulnerable spot on their body, they are killed immediately.

-## Armor and Resistance
-Some Targets will be armored or more durable than normal, which makes them Resistant to some types of Injury.
-Generally, Armor will specify what parts of the body are protected and against what types of weapons.
-For example, a metal shield is Resistant to sharp weapons, while a padded helmet might be Resistant to blunt weapons.

-If a Target is Resistant to the type of Injury you are receiving, reduce its severity by one grade.
-Critical Injuries become Serious, Serious become Mild, and Mild are negated.

-## Recovering from Injuries
-The Difficulty of any Rank Check to treat Injuries increases the more severe the Injuries are.
-Using a Medicine Kit reduces the Difficulty by (1).
-Medical Rest can be accomplished by spending your Rest in the care of a physician or healer, and significantly expedites the recovery process.
-Spending all of your time, not just your sleeping hours, in counts as (2) nights of Rest for the purposes of recovery from Injuries.

-## Going into Shock
+## Going into Shock and Dying
-While you are Seriously or Critically Injured, you are at risk of going into Shock.
-At the end of every minute (Serious) or Turn (Critical) that you are Injured, you must make an Endure Rank Check.
-Failing three of these checks causes you to go into Shock until you either die or become Stable.
-When you go into Shock, you fall Prone and become Stunned and At the Mercy of others.
-After going into Shock, if you fail (3) more Endure Rank Checks, you die.
+While your character is in Shock, you must make Endure Rank Checks to avoid Dying.
+You must make these checks every minute if your character is Seriously Injured or at the end of every Player Turn if your character is Critically Injured.
+If you fail this check three times, your character falls unconscious and starts Dying.
+While Dying, you must make an Endure Rank Check at the end of each Player turn.
+If you fail this check three times, your character dies.

 The difficulty of the Endure Rank Check depends on how severe your Injuries are: